 The director is very surprised.
 He says, “Don Mario told you that?”

-She shakes her heads, saying, "No, Marcus did after Gerry admitted to skinning him alive for kidnapping five college students, three of whom were his nationals."
+She shakes her heads while saying, “No, Marcus did after Gerry admitted to skinning Franco alive for kidnapping five college students, three of whom were his nationals.”

 The director gulps, “Sheet, you do get around.
 Why do that?”